StepanTheGreat/mlua_bindgen/README.md

 - Support more types with generics (i.e. `Vec<u8>` -> `{number}` and so on)
 - Module post-initialisation hooks #[post] / #[init] (a custom user function that can be used to manipulate the module table after macro generation)
+- #[bindgen_ignore] tag for excluding methods from participating in bindgen (useful when you overwrite default functions like `require`)

 ## Some known issues
 1. You can't declare modules inside modules (You can connect them though)